MSSRPRAD/ppt-api/README.md

 # PPT maker using ChatGPT

 ### EDIT:
-My free Open AI API token expired the first of this month before I could improve on the app.
-So, I will not be working on this anymore for quite some time.
+My free Open AI API token expired the first of this month when I had just started working on the app.
+As a result, I will not be working on this anymore for quite some time.

 ## Goal